Lima Memorial Health System Logo

 Home Care

 Seek immediate emergency help.
-DO NOT make the person throw up unless told to do so by a doctor or poison control center.
+Do not make the person throw up unless poison control or a health care provider tells you to.

 If the product touched the skin, clean the area with soap and water.